 An initial target MAP of 65 mmHg must be reached which may require the use of vasopressors.

 Lactate levels should be normalised as soon as possible.

-What fluid to use for this purpose will depend on the underlining cause.
+What fluid to use for this purpose will depend on the underlining cause and fluids have been addressed previously in these notes